HumanMovementNeuroscience/HMN-2025-Fall-course/README.md

 At the end of the semester, you will present (individually or with a group, depending on your preference) a poster at a Symposium event designed to mimic a poster presentation session at a scientific conference.
 This Symposium will be attended by all 10+ sections of Biol2299 - It’s super fun!
 Your poster assignment is the Big Assignment for this course, but don't worry about it.
 You'll be fine :)

+### Other Assignments

+There will also be a number of relatively casual assignments throughout the semester that will be explained as they come up.

+These assignments will be all be mechanical/checkboxy in nature, i.e.  "Have a chat with the bot in #XYZ channel for at least `n` messages" or "Have at least `X` citations logged in your Zotero bibliography" etc. attended by all 10+ sections of Biol2299 - It’s super fun!
+Your poster assignment is the Big Assignment for this course, but don't worry about it.
+You'll be fine :)